Fani Willis hired Trump 2020 election case prosecutor — with whom she's accused of having affair — after 2 others said no

 Earlier this month, Willis was accused in a court filing of having an affair with Wade and joining him on lavish vacations allegedly paid for with taxpayer funds.
 The allegation of the affair has thrown a harsh spotlight on Willis' decision to hire Wade in the first place and raised questions about whether it was influenced by her alleged personal relationship with him.
 It has also raised embarrassing questions for Wade about his abilities as a lawyer and whether he was out of his depth in one of the most high-profile legal cases in the country.

 None of those thorny issues likely would have emerged had it not been for the bombshell legal motion filed on behalf of one of Trump's 14 co-defendants in the Georgia case.
-The former director of the Trump campaign's 2020 Election Day operations, Michael Roman, alleged in the motion that while Willis and Wade were carrying on an "improper, clandestine personal relationship," she paid him more than $650,000 to work on the case and that some of that money was used for trips to Napa Valley, Florida and Caribbean cruises they took together.
+The former director of the Trump campaign's 2020 Election Day operations, Michael Roman, alleged in the motion that while Willis and Wade were carrying on an "improper, clandestine personal relationship," she paid him more than $650,000 to work on the case and that some of that money was used for Caribbean cruises they took together and trips to Florida and California's Napa Valley.
 (The motion provided no concrete proof of the allegations and Willis has yet to address them directly.)
 Now the tawdry allegations threaten to upend the case, and scrutiny of Wade's role in the case is only mounting.

 What are Nathan Wade's credentials?